Living-with-machines/CensusGeocoder/README.md

 `matches`

 Contains best matches between census and target geometry dataset.
 These matches meet or exceed all thresholds and are the highest scoring match.
-These form the basis of AddressGB.(add link)
+These form the basis of [AddressGB](https://doi.org/10.5281/zenodo.10473597).

 address_uid|street_uid|rapidfuzzy_wratio_s|align|Address_alt|final_text_alt|fs
 ---|---|---|---|---|---|---|